Skip to main content

 Strategically sequenced, beautiful flow

 Instead of simply presenting the songs chronologically, The World Won’t Listen was strategically sequenced and flowed beautifully.
-Opening with the fist-punching Panic, the frisky pop of Ask and the feedback-riven intensity of London, its middle section took in There Is A Light That Never Goes Out and the lilting The Boy With The Thorn In His Side along with magnificent flipsides including the dreamy Unloveable and the wistful Stretch Out And Wait – the latter featuring an alternate Morrissey vocal to the one gracing the B-side of Shakespeare’s Sister.
+Opening with the air-punching Panic, the frisky pop of Ask and the feedback-riven intensity of London, its middle section took in There Is A Light That Never Goes Out and the lilting The Boy With The Thorn In His Side along with magnificent flipsides including the dreamy Unloveable and the wistful Stretch Out And Wait – the latter featuring an alternate Morrissey vocal to the one gracing the B-side of Shakespeare’s Sister.
 On the home strait, meanwhile, You Just Haven’t Earned It Yet, Baby came sandwiched between the piano-led Oscillate Wildly and the dramatic Rubber Ring, displaying all the punch and pizazz of a substantial hit that, for some inexplicable reason, never quite came to pass.

 The album cover was especially dear to Morrissey, who was personally involved in the design process.
 Depicting anonymous young men at a fairground in the 50s, the photo was taken by photographer Jürgen Vollmer – a close associate of The Beatles during their sojourns to Hamburg during the early 60s – and was originally published in Vollmer’s 1983 book, Rock’n’Roll Times: The Style And Spirit Of The Early Beatles And Their First Fans.
 That same collection provided The World Won’t Listen’s equally striking rear cover, which portrayed four girls at the same vintage funfair.